 The Commission has a two-tier management arrangement.
 While the Commission has the legislative authority to provide the Assembly with the wide range of services needed by a modern legislature, the day to day delivery of those services is achieved through a formal delegation to the Clerk / Chief Executive.
-A copy of the letter of delegation is attached at Annex A on page 73.
+The formal delegation was reviewed in June 2014, introducing a delegated limit of £1m for the approval of expenditure on capital projects and service contracts.
+A copy of the revised letter is attached at Annex A on page 78.